Compassionate Love: Displaying compassion for those who struggle with mental illness Nancy Virden (c)2013

 Joe had his first drink at age 10.
 By 17 he could not stop.
-By 33 he was sleeping in gutters, and even the homeless shelters were asking him to leave.
 Did a 10 year-old have a disease or were his problems caused by the unfortunate decision of an adult to grant him alcohol as a minor?
-And was he just perpetuating his alcoholism by refusing to quit?

 Jane first went on a food binge when she was 12 years old.
 It was the only way to receive attention from her parents who had little to say until she gained weight.
-She hated that she was growing heavier but continued to compulsively overeat.
-By 17 she was certain everyone everywhere was sneering at her behind her back.
-By 32 she had been on every diet she’d seen advertised, and given up on the battle and herself.
+By 32 she had given up on the battle and herself.

 Was Joe born an alcoholic?
 Was Jane a food addict before she could even speak?
-I think we are tempted to try and explain everything that does not make sense.
-It is easier to blame the Joes and Janes of the world than to think alcoholism or God forbid, food addiction, could happen by chance to any one of us.
+I think we are tempted to explain everything that does not make sense.
+It is easier to blame the Joes and Janes of the world than to think addiction could happen by chance to any one of us.

 Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Overeaters Anonymous (OA)